-Non-Emergent Excused Absences: If the student would like to request an anticipated/non-emergent excused absence due to events such as religious observances not provided for on the university calendar, they must receive written clearance by their faculty advisor to use an excused absence.
+Non-Emergent Excused Absences: If the student would like to request an anticipated/non-emergent excused absence due to events such as religious observances not provided for on the university calendar, they must fill out an Excused Absence Request Form (Didactic-Appendix L) and submit for approval by email to the academic director.
+Students may submit one request form for multiple days if it includes the same event.
 Non-emergent requests will only be considered with a minimum of 30 days advance notice.
 If the excused absence request is approved, the requested day(s) will be deducted from the students five (5) allotted didactic excused absences regardless of cancelation.
-Non-emergent excused absences are not permitted on a lab day, OSCE, or examination.
+Non-emergent excused absences are not permitted on a hands-on or skills lab day, OSCE, or examination.
 Failure to comply with the non-emergent excused absence policy is considered a breach in professionalism.